AlexAegis/dotfiles/docs/personal-devices/pc.md

 # PC

-Some notes specifically about my PC (AMD cpu, NVIDIA gpu)
+Some notes specifically about my PC (AMD cpu, NVIDIA gpu) mainly about what should be manually backed up

 ## /etc/mkinitcpio.conf